Like various other home appliances, your clothes iron, mainly steam iron, also needs to be cleaned, though not too often.

 For best results, apply the paste on a soft cloth, rub it on the plate, and then wipe it off with a damp cloth.
 Instead of water, you may mix baking soda with white vinegar as well.

-Salt: To clean dirt off the iron’s plate, put some salt on a paper towel or a cotton towel and run the iron over it while it is on the highest setting with steam turned off.
+Salt: To clean dirt off the iron’s plate, put some salt on a paper towel or a cotton towel and run the iron over it while it is on the highest setting with the steam turned off.
 The dirt shall stick to the salt, thereby leaving your iron sparkling clean.

-In case there is molten plastic stuck on the sole plate, sprinkle some salt on a piece of aluminum foil and iron it.
+In case there is molten plastic stuck on the soleplate, sprinkle some salt on a piece of aluminum foil and iron it.
 This shall help loosen the plastic from the bottom.

 If it is something waxy that you need to get rid of, then turn the iron to the highest setting and run it over a newspaper.
 To remove oily substances, soak a small amount of ammonia on a clean rag and wipe the plate with it, followed by a wipe down with a damp cloth.

-Needless to say, you can also use commercially available iron cleaners.
+You can also use commercially available iron cleaners.
 The ones mentioned above, however, are inexpensive, natural, easily accessible and safe to use.

 - Before cleaning the iron, make sure it is cold and unplugged.

 - In case you have burnt fabric while ironing, then immediately place a wet sponge on the affected area.
-Due to the sudden change in temperature, it shall help peel off the remnant burnt fabric from the sole plate.
+Due to the sudden change in temperature, it shall help peel off the remnant burnt fabric from the soleplate.

-- Do not clean the sole plate of your iron with a metal scouring pad or steel wool as it shall damage the iron by causing scratches.
-Avoid using abrasive cleaners, too, as they are likely to wear away the coating on the sole plate.
+- Do not clean the soleplate of your iron with a metal scouring pad or steel wool as it shall damage the iron by causing scratches.
+Avoid using abrasive cleaners, too, as they are likely to wear away the coating on the soleplate.